Kishan Shrikanth

 Kishan Shrikanth (born 6 January 1996), also known as Kishan SS or Master Kishan, is an Indian filmmaker and actor recognized by Guinness World Records as the youngest director of a professionally made feature-length film from Bangalore, Karnataka.
 As of January 2006, having acted in 24 films and in many popular Indian soap opera (more than 299 episodes), he directed a feature film, C/o Footpath (Care of Footpath), about an orphaned boy who wants to go to school.
-The film is adapted from a short story written by himself, and the cast includes prominent Indian actors Jackie Shroff, Saurabh Shukla, B. Jayashree, Sudeep and Tara.
-Kishan himself plays the lead.
-The film has been dubbed into five major Indian languages and it has also been released in English.
-It was first shot in Kannada and the original version was released on 26 November 2006.
+The film is adapted from a short story written by himself, and the cast includes prominent Indian actors such as Jackie Shroff and Saurabh Shukla.

 In 2006, Kishan Shrikanth was recognized by Guinness World Records as the youngest director of a professionally made feature-length film, having directed Care of Footpath at the age of 9.

 Personal life

-Kishan Shrikanth was born on 6 January 1996 in Bangalore, India to Shrikanth HR and Shylaja Shrikanth.
+Kishan Shrikanth was born on 6 January 1996 in Bangalore to Shrikanth H. R., a commercial tax officer, and Shylaja, a sound technician-turned-composer.
 He has a sister.